thehale/thehale.github.io/_posts/2024-04-20-xz-impacts-open-source-contributors.md

 - On GitHub, [personalize your profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile), including adding a [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
 This helps people see your broader interests and goals, increasing trust that you are a real person.
 - Where available, engage constructively with the project's broader community (e.g. chat on Discord/Slack).
 Hearing from you in different spaces can increase confidence in your authenticity.
 - Publish an open-source project of your own.
 This gives you valuable experience in the mechanics of open-source work and provides more evidence of your sincerity.
 You don't have to create anything fancy or novel.
 If you need inspiration, check out [`build-your-own-x`](https://github.com/codecrafters-io/build-your-own-x).
+- Disclose any use of Generative AI in producing your contribution (e.g. ChatGPT).
+Maintainers are currently receiving too many "AI spam PRs" and may reject contributions they suspect of being secretly AI generated.
+Being forthcoming about your use of AI (which is usually welcome and encouraged) increases the credibility of your contributions.
+Disclosing usage of AI is also [required by the US Copyright Office](https://copyright.gov/ai/ai_policy_guidance.pdf).

 ---